waltligon/orangefs/doc/pvfs2-quickstart.md

 #### Special Note for 2.4 kernels

 We need a small helper application `/sbin/mount.pvfs2` to mount pvfs2 under 2.4 kernels.
 It must be installed under `/sbin`.
-Note that "make install" will not touch `/sbin`, so you will have to install it by hand.
+Note that “make install” will not touch `/sbin`, so you will have to install it by hand.
 With the helper application installed, the 2.6 mount commands and fstab entries are the same.

-If you do not have `/sbin/mount.pvfs2` available, you can still use the old appraoch:
+If you do not have `/sbin/mount.pvfs2` available, you can still use the old
+    appraoch:

     gil:~# mount -t pvfs2 pvfs2 /mnt/pvfs2 -o tcp://testhost:3334/pvfs2-fs
     gil:~# mount | grep pvfs2